Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Belief kinetics and likelihood ratio transfer

-Now one assumes that $A$ obtains evidence from $B$ in the form of its assertion that $K$ made a testimony which may be faithfully rendered at the relevant level of abstraction as $E$, so that $A$ may now assume that $E$ is true.
-Given the acquired additional information $A$ may mitigate the consequences of its prior adoption of base rates, as a sources for its prior credal state, by applying Bayesian conditioning on $E$. $\widehat{P_A} = P^0(\bullet \midd E)$ with in particular: $\widehat{P_A} (E) = 1$ and
+Now one assumes that $A$ obtains evidence from $B$ in the form of $B$'s assertion ($P_B(E) =1$) that $W$ made a testimony which may be faithfully rendered at the relevant level of abstraction as amounting to $E$, so that $A$ may now assume that $E$ is true. $A$ intends to adopt ($P_A(E) =1$) in its belief state, which must therefore be modified to, say $\widehat{P_A} = \widehat{P_A}(\bullet)$ (the function which assigns $\widehat{P_A}(X)$ to proposition $X$).
+Given the acquired additional information $A$ may revise the quantitative consequences of its prior adoption of base rates, by applying Bayesian conditioning (without proposition kinetics) relative to $E$.
+As $P^0_A(E) > 0$ a transition with label $[bc;E]$ can take place from $(S_A(E,H),P_A)$ to $(S_A(E,H),\widehat{P_A})$ with $\widehat{P_A} = P^0(\bullet \midd E)$ (the probability function which assigns probability $P^0(\bullet \midd E)$ to proposition $X$).
+Now $A$ may calculate (rather than guess by introspection) its new belief in $H$:

-The example may be decorated with more detail by having for instance a proposition $\BR_{green}$ as a base rate proposition included with $p = 150/1000$ (see the listing of transformations of propositions spaces and probability functions above), thus obtaining a proposition space $S_A(E,H,\BR_{green})$ for $A$.\footnote{ Here the idea is not to indirectly involve (via base rate inclusion) the mechanism of proposition kinetics in the response of $A$ on the information obtained from $B$ but merely to make use of (or to suggest the use of) proposition kinetics in $A$'s process of prior belief state construction.}
+The new belief of $A$ in $H$ significantly exceeds the base rate of 150/1000 which was $A$'s prior belief in $H$. $A$ becoming aware of its new belief in $H$ concludes its episode of Bayesian reasoning as exemplified in this case.

+\paragraph{The role of likelihoods and likelihood ratio.} The example, as presented here and in contrast with Schweizer's presentation, makes no use of the transfer of a single likelihood or of a pair or a quotient of likelihoods by $B$.
+However, $A$ encounters two likelihoods